Skip to content

 Containers, Compose, and Devcontainers

 Containers fill three roles in a developer's daily workflow: shipping reproducible runtime artifacts to production, isolating dependent services (Postgres, Redis, search engines, message brokers) from the host, and — optionally — isolating the development environment itself.
-This page establishes a runtime-agnostic container strategy, a strong opinion on Compose as the local-services orchestrator, and a defensible position on devcontainers as useful-but-optional.
+This page establishes Podman as the preferred runtime, a strong opinion on Compose as the local-services orchestrator, and a defensible position on devcontainers as useful-but-optional.

 Scope